Moiz-kz-Rajput/learn-reactjs-and-flux/README.md

 # learn-reactjs-and-flux
-Projects from video course ReactJS and Flux Learn By Building 10 Projects
+React.js and Flux learning projects from video course "ReactJS and Flux Learn By Building 10 Projects"

 List of projects: